• Home

 For a further explanation, please read my articles — Traumatic Brain Injury, Family System Roles and Learning to Thrive and Traumatic Brain Injury and the Identified Patient.

-These roles are enforced — some times overtly and other times covertly — by the three rules.
+These roles are enforced, some times overtly and other times covertly, by the three rules.
 These three rules are frequently manifested with in dysfunctional family systems.

-For further explanation please read my articles Don’t Talk, Don’t Trust and Don’t Feel, The Three Rules Revisited — Consequences and Displaced Sadness.
+For further explanation please read my articles Don’t Talk, Don’t Trust and Don’t Feel,

 Please read the 4th Part of Brain Injury, Stress, Anxiety, Thanksgiving, Christmas and New Years by clicking on this link.